 Try replacing S(7,1) with S(8,1).
 It will take longer but draw a bigger picture.

 Code golf is a type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that implements a certain algorithm.
-Code golf should not be confused with sizecoding, a contest to achieve the smallest binary executable code.
 Playing code golf is known as "golf scripting".
 Code golf tournaments may also be named with the programming language used (for example Perl golf).